 If you've been injured in a serious auto accident, you will need to learn more about your ability to recover damages under Florida's no-fault insurance laws.
 While this can be a confusing topic of law, you don't have to figure out what to do after a car accident in Miami on your own.
-Let a legal expert guide you through the process and help you recover the maximum amount owed to you by Florida law.
-Start by getting a free case review today from a personal injury attorney in your area.
+Let a local injury law attorney guide you through the process and help you recover the maximum amount owed to you.

 Contact a qualified attorney.